alexvmt/our_changing_planet/README.md

-# Our changing planet - exploring anthropogenic changes on planet Earth using Landsat 5 and 8
+# Our changing planet - exploring anthropogenic changes on planet Earth using data from NASA's and USGS' Landsat 5 and 8 missions

 Humanity changes the face of planet Earth and in the process its atmosphere as well.
-These changes have significant impact, amongst others, on ecosystems, biodiversity, climate and other humans.
+These changes have significant impact, amongst others, on ecosystems, biodiversity, climate and humans themselves.

 Satellite images, such as those from the [Landsat](https://landsat.gsfc.nasa.gov/) missions, enable us to make these changes visible and monitor their development over time - for better or worse.

 Kurzgesagt made a fascinating [video](https://www.youtube.com/watch?v=LEENEFaVUzU) on humanity recently.
 In a nutshell: